MicrosoftDocs/Devices-docs/surface/surface-enterprise-management-mode.md

 ### Version 2.54.139.0

 This version of SEMM includes:

 - Support for Surface Hub 2S.
 - Bug fixes.

 ### Version 2.43.136.0

 This version of SEMM includes:

-- Support to enable/disable simultaneous multithreating.
+- Support to enable/disable simultaneous multithreading.
 - Separate options for wireless networking and Bluetooth for some devices.
 - Battery Limit removed for Surface Studio.

 ### Version 2.26.136.0

 This version of SEMM includes:

 - Support for Surface Studio 2.
 - Battery Limit feature.

 ### Version 2.21.136.0

 This version of SEMM includes:

 - Support for Surface Pro 6.
 - Support for Surface Laptop 2.

 ### Version 2.14.136.0

 This version of SEMM includes:

 - Support for Surface Go.

 ### Version 2.9.136.0

 This version of SEMM includes:

 - Support for Surface Book 2.
 - Support for Surface Pro LTE.
 - Accessibility improvements.